HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

-They can certainly live in your home or office longer than just a few weeks (up to 30 years actually!)
+They can certainly live in your home longer than just a few weeks (up to 30 years actually!)

 However these are only likely to appeal to the seasoned collector due to the price they can command.
 Even standard Venus Flytraps can be expensive whereas the cultivars can fetch a great deal more, so as you might be able to predict this means these plants are sometimes difficult to find.

-Taking stock so far, we've told you that Venus Flytraps are difficult to keep, expensive and hard to find.
-We haven't really sold the Dionaea muscipula to you have we!
+Taking stock so far, I've told you that Venus Flytraps are difficult to keep, expensive and hard to find.
+I haven't really sold the plant to you have I.

 At the end of the day a lot of people have a soft spot for these quirky plants and you'll either love or hate the idea of them.
-The negatives might not be negatives depending on your perspective so once you have your new plant all you need to know is how to keep your Venus Flytrap alive, which we're talk more about later.
+The negatives might not be negatives depending on your perspective so once you have your new plant all you need to know is how to keep your Venus Flytrap alive.

 The main reason for failure is that these plants are typically a victim of their own popularity, it seems everyone out there has an idea about how a Venus Flytrap needs to be treated.

 Some suggestions are correct and others total myths.
 Mess up on just one of the care requirements and you're potentially doomed.
-On top of that don't forget a rest is needed in Winter and you must understand the purpose of the traps and stop abusing them.
+On top of that, don't forget a rest is needed in winter and you must understand the purpose of the traps and stop tricking them into triggering.
 Which leads us on nicely to the actual care instructions.

 Hi, I'm Tom!